CAYE CAULKER

 Caye Caulker is quiet but still has a lot of energy and exciting nightlife.
 Dominated by reggae music, you’ll be able to find a fun place to spend the dance the night away.
 The crowd is a delightful mix of locals and tourists anywhere on the island.

-Get ready to travel Caye Caulker
+Practical travel tips for Caye Caulker

-How to get to Caye Caulker
+How to get to Caye Caulker?

 You can get to Caye Caulker by boat from Belize City.
-It’s a comfortable ride of about 40 min.
+It's a comfortable ride of about 40 min.
 Boats leave several times per day.
-You’ll most likely reach Belize City by bus from Cancun (10 hours overnight) or Dangriga if you come from Hopkins.
-However, Belize City is not a place to hang out.
-Therefore, we recommend you get a taxi to the ferry, which costs about 4$.
+You'll most likely reach Belize City by bus from Cancun (10 hours overnight) or Dangriga if you come from Hopkins.

-Beaches on Caye Caulker
+Are the beaches on Caye Caulker nice?

 A hurricane split Caye Caulker in 1961.
 The South part of the island is inhabited and the center for tourists.
 However, there is no beach for swimming in this part of the island.
 To enjoy the crystal clear water, you must take a boat to the island’s Northern part.
 The ride is free if you order some drinks or food at Coco King.